-Experts think this occurs because of impaired memory and perception skills after injury to the temporal lobe after a stroke.
+Experts believe this occurs due to impaired memory and perception skills after injury to the temporal lobe from a stroke.

 3. Impaired Speech (Fluent Aphasia)

-The temporal lobe spans across both sides of the brain, and it’s divided into two halves, just like the rest of the brain (referred to as the brain’s left and right hemispheres).
+The temporal lobe spans across both sides of the brain, and it’s divided into two halves, similar to the rest of the brain (referred to as the brain’s left and right hemispheres).

 When this area has been damaged by stroke, the survivor may struggle with speech difficulties known as aphasia.
 Specifically, they may sustain Wernicke’s aphasia, which is also called fluent aphasia.